ShermainePeh08/tp/docs/DeveloperGuide.md

 **Extensions**

-* *a.
 All extensions that apply to !!UC1: Add a Vendor Contact!! also apply here.

-* 1f.
+* 1a.
 VV detects that the operation removes all tags.
-    * 1f1.
+    * 1a1.
 VV requests confirmation.
-    * 1f2.
+    * 1a2.
 User confirms the deletion.

       Use case resumes from step 2.

-    * 1f2a.
+    * 1a2a.
 User cancels the deletion instead.
-      * 1f2a1.
+      * 1a2a1.
 VV aborts the edit operation and displays a cancellation message.

         Use case ends.